Edward Guerra Kodatt chosen to replace longtime Illinois House Speaker and Representative Mike Madigan

 Kodatt was nominated by Madigan, who finally called it quits after 50 years in the state legislature.

+A point that was repeatedly made during Sunday's hearing was that the 22nd District is a much different place than it was when Madigan first took office in 1971.

+"This is a district that is 70% Latino.
+It is the third largest Latino district, so with that in mind, will you be supportive of the Illinois Legislative Latino Caucus agenda?" asked Aaron Ortiz, 14th Ward committeeman.

 The committee voted Sunday and Kodatt was announced as the replacement.
-Madigan will still be the state representative until Feb.
-28, and Kodatt will be sworn in on Mar.
-2.
+Two other candidate's names were also put forward for nomination.

 On Thursday, the legendary political figure sent a letter to the House speaker announcing that he will be resigning from the state representative post he has held since 1971.
 A second letter to the Clerk of the House tendered Madigan's resignation, effective Thursday.